JimothyJohn/superviper/README.md

 # superviper

-An experiment in deploying Rust on a RISC-V ESP32.
+An experiment in deploying Rust on a RISC-V MCU.
 If you can do it here you can do it anywhere!

-## Goals
+## Goal

 Extract information from the environment as efficiently as possible.